1995parham-teaching/llm101/slides.md

 An LLM is a neural network designed to understand, generate, and respond to human-like text.
 These models are deep neural networks trained on massive amounts of text data, sometimes encompassing large portions of the entire publicly available text on the internet.

+The **large** in **large language model** refers to both the model's size in terms of parameters and the immense dataset on which it's trained.